sc2923/Oxide-Barrier-Materials/README.md

 ## Jupyter Notebooks

-This repository also includes two Jupyter notebooks that demonstrate analysis workflows:
+This repository also includes two Jupyter notebooks that demonstrate analysis workflows.
+To get these to work, download them along with the `DFT_Data - Input.csv` cav file also in the repository, and run them cell by cell.

 ### `logistic_regression.ipynb`
 - Plots diffusion barrier energies